 Union Learning Representatives: Employees who are members of an independent trade union recognised by the employer can take reasonable time off to undertake the duties of a Union Learning Representative, provided that the union has given notice in writing that the employee is a learning representative of the trade union and the training condition is met.

-Contact your Regional Learning Services Officer for more information.
+Contact your Regional Learning Organiser for more information.